 On the road, both bikes look and feel very similar, the clocks are almost identical with the same horizontal rev counter.
 If you’re jumping from the old bike to the new bike there’s no big initial surprises – it still feels like a ZX-10R.

 But then you notice the differences, the broader, taller screen and the huge radial Brembo master cylinder attached to the front brake lever.
 Then there’s the bright red tops of the Showa BFF, and the lightly tweaked switchgear.

 Once on the move the changes become even more obvious with the standard quickshifter making itself known immediately.
 The gearing is, and feels, very similar low down and there’s a little hesitation around 6000-7000rpm as reported on the initial launch, but after that the ZX-10R downs a shot and wants to party hard.

-It’s actually heavier than the 2011 bike, but feels lighter and turns easier, especially when rolling into corners at high speed.
-After riding both bikes for the first time, we thought the new bike was the lightest by some margin, and were amazed to find that this wasn’t the case at all.
+There’s an obvious difference in performance above 7000rpm in second and third gear; the new model is much livelier, the anti-wheelie and traction control working overtime to keep everything under control.
+It’s actually heavier than the old bike, but feels lighter and turns easier, especially when rolling into corners at high speed.
+After riding both bikes for the first time, co-tester Bruce thought the new bike was the lightest by some margin, and was amazed to find that this isn’t the case at all.

 The new Showa suspension initially feels very firm, the first 20% of travel is rather harsh, like it’s running lots of preload; you really notice this at low speeds around town.
 But town isn’t the ZX-10R’s natural habitat, and once the Ninja gets the opportunity to stretch its legs, that firmness becomes sublime.